Zasco/javascript-framework/README.md

 - Implement error handling in the `Action` model through `ErrorHandler`.
 - Use the `FileSystemPath` model where applicable.
 - Fix type definitions
-  - Fix blocks content and structure
+  - Fix blocks content and structure (ensure each definition has a description for display in the IDE).
-  - Move to seprate file?
+  - Move to separate files and common folder.
+  - Adopt new types structure (see npm types/constants).

 ### Backlog